 2.5 Numbers and distribution of synapses

 On average, cells from these four groups had approximately 170,125,85and 40 postsynaptic (inputs) sites respectively (Fig. 3C, top, red), and, the axons from the ‘ipsi’ and ‘ipsi-contra’ groups had approximately 56 and 30 presynaptic (output) sites (Fig. 3C, top, green).
 The number of postsynaptic sites on the ‘ipsi’ group of cells was significantly more than the number of synapses on the ‘contra’ group of cells (p=0.008,Wilcoxon-rank test).
 We then computed the pathlengths of each synaptic location form the somata to determine if there were differences in the distributions of the synaptic locations for each of the groups.
 The ipsilateral axons form the ‘ipsi’ and ‘ipsi-contra’ group revealed presynaptic sites to have distributions that were statistically weak (p=0.01, kstest).
-However the distributions of the postsynaptic sites on each of the four groups was statistically very strong ( Fig. 3C, bottom, distributions, Sup. table, P values).
+However the distributions of the postsynaptic sites on each of the four groups was statistically very strong [weak/strong only meaningful if you are talking about differences] ( Fig. 3C, bottom, distributions, Sup. table, P values).

 We further computed the synaptic density, the number of synapses per unit length for all cells, with the assumption that the synapses within each group were uniformly distributed along dendrites.
 The uniformity assumption was made because the distributions of the locations of postsynapses was found to closely match the location of dendritic arbors (Sup.
 Fig. 5A).
-We found that the average the ipsi. group of cells had 2.61.2 postsynaptic sites (inputs) every micron, where as the ‘contra’ group of cells had 3.60.7 postsynaptic sites (inputs) every micron (Fig. 3D, top, p=0.059, Wilcoxon-rank test).
+We found that the average the ipsi. group of cells had 2.61.2 postsynaptic sites (inputs) every micron, where as the ‘contra’ group of cells had 3.60.7 no, these are mean intersynapse spacings postsynaptic sites (inputs) every micron (Fig. 3D, top, p=0.059, Wilcoxon-rank test).
 These differences in synaptic densities is not due to differences in lengths of the dendrites, but reflects actual differences in the underlying location of postsynaptic sites along the dendrites.
-Empirically the average intersynaptic distance for the ‘ipsi’ and ‘contra’ groups of cells are 12.3m and 1.21.6m (Fig. 3D, bottom, P values from Wilcoxon-rank test).
+Empirically the average intersynaptic distance for the ‘ipsi’ and ‘contra’ groups of cells are 12.3m and 1.21.6m not (Fig. 3D, bottom, P values from Wilcoxon-rank test).

+I think makes more sense to state synapse numbers, then mean density or intersynapse spacing, then distribution nuances.

 2.6 Planar organization of dendrites

 The dendrites of the cells form the ipsi and contra groups were observed to lie along orthogonal planes.
-The dendrites of the cells in the ipsi groups were noticed to like roughly along a coronal plane with some tilt (Fig. 3A).
+The dendrites of the cells in the ipsi groups were noticed to lie roughly along a coronal plane with some tilt (Fig. 3A).
 Similarly, the dendrites of the cells in the contra cells were noticed to exhibit some planar organization as well.
 Fitting a plane through the postsynaptic sites that lie along the dendrites of the cells in the ipsi and contra groups revealed that these plane were nearly orthogonal () to each other (Fig. 4A).

 The dendrites arbors of the cells in these two groups displayed an inversion in the stratification depths.
-The dendritic arbors of the ipsi cells peaked a at a depth of 38.98.3 µm ventral to its cells somata (Fig. 4B, top).
+The dendritic arbors of the ipsi cells peaked at a depth of 38.98.3 µm ventral to its cells somata (Fig. 4B, top).
 Whereas for the contra group the peak stratification depth was around 12.48.8µm ventral its somata (Fig. 4B, bottom).
-Interestingly, when the peak locations of all cell somata in the imaged volume is overlaid with the stratification profiles of the dendrites, we see that the dendrites and axons of the ipsi group projected arbors that overlapped with cells along the medial and lateral most peaksWhereas the dendrites of the contra group were located very close the intermediate peak of somata.
+Interestingly, when the peak locations of all cell somata in the imaged volume is overlaid with the stratification profiles of the dendrites, we see that the dendrites and axons of the ipsi group projected arbors that overlapped with cells along the medial and lateral most peaks, whereas the dendrites of the contra group were located very close the intermediate peak of somata.

 2.7 Connectivity between integrator neurons